Creative Non Fiction by Amy Slack

 You like to start at the end, work backwards from there.
 Turn to the last sentence of a novel before the first, read As before Qs, scroll past-wards through threads of tweets strung together by lost souls.
 Found alive and well.
 Thanks to everyone who’s shared our message.
 Praying for a miracle.
 Has anyone seen our son?
-You find reassurance in seeing the ending before the beginning, in knowing that everything turns out okay in the end.
+You find reassurance in conclusions.

 Your hands drown.
 Wash for 40–60 seconds, says step 8.
 You hold them down, follow the moves, perform the poses: interlace fingers, twist around thumb, palm to palm.
 Step 6, 5, 4.
 It’s a dance, you tell yourself, and to prove it you sing, mumbling old chart hits and showtunes and imagine being anywhere but back at a sink and foaming with soap again, again, again.
 You don’t sing ‘Happy Birthday’, though.
 Your birthday is eight months away.
 You’ll sing it then, even though you’re meant to stay quiet when it’s your turn and let everyone else sing to you.
 It’s a promise you make to yourself: you’ll sing it in eight months’ time, when all of this is over.